kenjyco/dotfiles/notes.md

 - Add a `dotfiles` function and a `common` function that will cd to either the `dotfiles/` directory or `dotfiles/shell/common.d` directory and show some information

+For aliases that reference themselves (`ls` and `feh`), make the other aliases that also call the program name not repeat options/flags set in the base alias.